In Exercises 13–16, (a) find the margin of error for the values o... | Channels for Pearson+

 t-Distribution

-The t-distribution is a probability distribution used when estimating population parameters when the sample size is small and the population standard deviation is unknown.
+The t-distribution is a probability distribution used when estimating population parameters when the sample size is small (typically n < 30) and the population standard deviation is unknown.
 It is similar to the normal distribution but has heavier tails, which accounts for the increased variability in smaller samples.
-As the sample size increases, the t-distribution approaches the normal distribution.
+The t-score is used in calculating the margin of error and confidence intervals.

 Recommended video: